Eligibility for the USMLE Examinations

 - a medical student officially enrolled in, or a graduate of, a US medical school leading to the DO degree that is accredited by the American Osteopathic Association (AOA), or

 - a medical student officially enrolled in, or a graduate of, a medical school that is outside the US and Canada, listed in the World Directory of Medical Schools as meeting ECFMG eligibility requirements, and that meets other eligibility criteria of the ECFMG.

 IMPORTANT: Individuals who passed Step 2 prior to the implementation of Step 2 CS are not permitted to take Step 2 CK, except under the specific exceptions to the retake policy approved by the Composite Committee (see page 12), but are permitted to take Step 2 CS, provided they meet all other eligibility requirements.

 Individuals who were not required to pass Step 2 CS for Step 3 eligibility but elect to take Step 2 CS and subsequently fail the examination are not eligible for Step 3 until they have passed Step 2 CS(most recent administation) and the individual meets all other Step 3 requirements.

-IMPORTANT: If you are dismissed or withdraw(n) from medical school, you are not eligible for the USMLE, even if you are appealing the school’s decision to dismiss you or are otherwise contesting your status.
-If you are on a leave of absence, please check with your registration entity before submitting your application, or if you have already registered, do so before testing.
+IMPORTANT: If you are dismissed or withdraw(n) from medical school, you are not eligible for the USMLE, even if you are appealing the school’s decision or are otherwise contesting your status.
+If you are on a leave of absence, please check with your registration entity before submitting your application, or if you have already registered, check with them before testing.

 To be eligible for Step 3, before submitting your application, you must:

-- obtain the MD degree (or its equivalent) or the DO degree from an LCME- or AOA- accredited US or Canadian medical school, or from a medical school outside the US and Canada that is listed in the World Directory of Medical Schools as meeting ECFMG eligibility requirements,
+- • obtain the MD degree (or its equivalent) or the DO degree from an LCME- or AOA- Accredited US or Canadian medical school, or from a medical school outside the US and Canada that is listed in the World Directory of Medical Schools as meeting ECFMG eligibility requirements, AND

 - pass Step 1, Step 2 CK, and Step 2 CS, AND